Democrats ask EPA's Pruitt for details on weapons, security buys

 Trump has supported Pruitt, who has slashed regulations in line with the president’s policy to boost energy production, but has said he would take a look into the allegations.

-The Democrats also sent a letter to Trump about Chmielewski’s allegations, urging him to speak with the former aide and examine relevant documents about Pruitt.
+The Democrats also sent a letter to Trump about Chmielewski’s allegations, urging him to speak with the former official and examine relevant documents about Pruitt.
 The Democrats said in the letter to Trump that Chmielewski told them he spoke out against Pruitt because regardless of political party “right is right, and wrong is wrong.”

 The White House did not immediately respond to a request for comment about the letter.

-Reporting by Timothy Gardner; Editing by Chris Reese
+Reporting by Timothy Gardner; Editing by Chris Reese and David Gregorio